DavidSpivey/HA-Zone-Creator/README.md

 ### Editing a zone
 You can edit an existing zone by copying it from the Binary Sensor State in Home Assistant, and clicking Load from Clipboard.<br>
 When you've made necessary changes, Copy Template again and overwrite the one in Home Assistant.

+### MQTT password is saved in plain text
+For quick access, when MQTT settings are changed, they are immediately saved in settings.ini in the same folder as the app.
+The MQTT password is saved in plain text in this file, although it is not shown in plain text on the UI.